Beijzum/beijzum.github.io/docs/Writing Your First Game.md

     options = ("rock", "paper", "scissor")
     ```

     a.
-This line of code sets "rock, paper, scissor" as a tuple with the variable name "options".
+This line of code sets "rock, paper, scissor" as a tuple with the variable name `options`.

     b.
 A tuple is a collection of data.
 It is a data structure that cannot be modified.
 Tuples use parentheses to define their elements.

     c.
-Later, you will use the "random" module to access functions that randomly choose between rock, paper, and scissor.
+Later, you will use the `random` module to access functions that randomly choose between rock, paper, and scissor.

 3. Get player choice by _typing_ the following: